// Stay in touch?

 Understanding the provider's API: Each provider encapsulates the API of the service it interfaces with.
 As a result, using a provider effectively requires an understanding of that service's API and the specific way the provider implements it.

 Keeping providers up-to-date: Providers must be kept up-to-date with the services they interface with.
 This can become a challenge when managing providers across large, distributed codebases.
-This is one area where alternative tools like Encore simplifies, by providing an always up-to-date interface for the services enabled via the Backend Framework.
+This is one area where alternative tools like Encore Cloud simplifies, by providing an always up-to-date interface for the services enabled via the Backend Framework.

 Cross-provider dependencies: Handling dependencies between resources managed by different providers can be complex.